johnnyslush/roon-extension-spotify/README.md

 # roon-extension-spotify
 *roon-extension-spotify* allows roon zones to appear as spotify connect devices.
-Under the hood is uses the [node-roon-api](https://github.com/RoonLabs/node-roon-api) and [librespot](https://github.com/librespot-org/librespot).
+Under the hood it uses the [node-roon-api](https://github.com/RoonLabs/node-roon-api) and [librespot](https://github.com/librespot-org/librespot).
 # Quickstart
 TBD
 # Building
 ### Install Node.js
-Follow the instructions for installing node.js [here](https://nodejs.org/en/download/package-manager/) and verify you have both node and npm:
+Follow the instructions for installing node.js [here](https://nodejs.org/en/download/package-manager/) and verify you have both node and npm installed:
 ```
 /# node
 Welcome to Node.js v16.17.0.